 At California College of the Arts (CCA), we understand that providing healthcare benefits is one important way we care for our employees and their families.
-The guides (to the right of the page) provides an overview of your benefits and the information you will need to make the choices that are right for you and your eligible dependents for the 2021 benefit plan year.
+The guides (to the right of the page) provide an overview of your benefits and the information you will need to make the choices that are right for you and your eligible dependents for the 2023 benefit plan year.
 More information can also be found below.

 Overview of CCA Benefits Available for Benefit Eligible Employees

 - Medical Benefits